TheNathannator/PlasticBand/Docs/Instruments/5-Fret Guitar/Rock Band/Xbox One.md

   - Byte 1, bit 7 (`0x80`) - Unused
 - Byte 2: Tilt
   - Nominally, `0x00` when parallel, `0xFF` when straight up.
-  - Has a minimum value of `0x70`, angles below this point register as just `0x00`.
 - Byte 3: Whammy bar
   - Ranges from `0x00` when not pressed to `0xFF` when fully pressed.
 - Byte 4: Pickup switch